 Child Advocacy Center Begins

 In June 2002, the SOS Child Advocacy Center opened to provide a child-friendly, neutral facility in which to interview children involved in cases of child abuse or neglect.
 The CAC coordinates a multidisciplinary team that monitors case progression and makes victim-centered decisions about the investigation, treatment, management and prosecution of each case.
 This program expanded to Coffey County in 2007.

 Rural Program Begins

 In the fall of 2002, a Rural Program director was hired to guide the continuing development of the Lyon County Coordinated Community Response Team and to establish and direct five outreach offices in outlying counties that SOS serves.

 In early 2003, four county coordinators were hired to operate SOS outreach offices in Chase, Coffey, Greenwood and Morris counties.
 These coordinators provide client services, advocate community response for victims and work to develop a supporting volunteer base.
 SOS county offices are located in Burlington, Cottonwood Falls, Council Grove and Eureka.
 In 2004, an office was opened in Lyndon and a coordinator was hired to serve Osage County.
 The Chase office has since merged with our Morris County office in Council Grove.
 In 2021, funding issues prompted SOS to transfer all services for Greenwood County to the Family Life Center of Butler County.
 The SOS Eureka office closed in September 2021.

 Prevention Education Begins

 In November 2003, SOS was awarded a DELTA grant by the Centers for Disease Control.
-Objectives of the DELTA grant include developing ideas about prevention of domestic violence and identifying ways to go about making societal change by working with faith communities, education, the workplace and other disciplines.
+Objectives of the DELTA grant included developing ideas for domestic violence prevention and identifying ways to accomplish societal change by working with faith communities, education, the workplace and other disciplines.
 This program ended in 2013 after 10 years of services.
-Despite the end of the DELTA grant, SOS Crisis Services continues prevention education with some area schools.
+Despite the end of the DELTA grant, SOS Crisis Services continues prevention education in many area schools.